 Discover the German Shepherd Dog, a breed celebrated for its intelligence, loyalty, and versatility.
 Known for its impressive size and smooth, graceful movements, German Shepherds excel in various roles, including as guide, therapy, bomb detection, and police dogs, while being a devoted family companion.

 According to 594 Sniffspot community users who shared real-world data about their German Shepherd Dog, we learned these dogs are alert, loyal, and protective.
-The German Shepherd Dog is very friendly and social with strangers and very friendly and social with children.
+The German Shepherd Dog, a popular AKC breed, is very friendly and social with strangers and very friendly and social with children.
+With proper socialization and additional training, they can become affectionate family dogs, adapting well to various household dynamics.

 When living with a German Shepherd Dog, 83.50% of our owners said a large house with a fenced yard is the best environment for their excess energy.
 Additionally, 36.70% of owners said a rural or suburban area with open spaces is also acceptable.
-This dog is highly trainable, learns commands quickly, and responds well to training, and owners say the German Shepherd Dog learns best with positive reinforcement (treats, praise, rewards), consistent daily training routines, and the use of training aids (e.g., harnesses, leashes, training collars).
+This dog is highly trainable, learns commands quickly, and responds well to training.
+Owners say the German Shepherd Dog learns best with positive reinforcement (treats, praise, rewards), consistent daily training routines, and the use of training aids (e.g., harnesses, leashes, training collars).
+Most GSDs can master basic commands within a few weeks of consistent training.

 We compiled over 594 Sniffspot community submissions on their own German Shepherds to determine these dog traits and characteristics.